 Fund Financial Statements.
 A fund is a grouping of related accounts that is used to maintain control over resources that have been segregated for specific activities or objectives.
 The District, like other state and local governments, uses fund accounting to ensure and demonstrate compliance with finance-related legal requirements.
-The District currently maintains two governmental funds.
+The District currently maintains one governmental fund.